SumoSumir/kata-na/GLOSSARY.md

 **Time-Series Database**
 - Database optimized for time-stamped data
-- AWS Timestream used for vehicle telemetry
+- TimescaleDB used for vehicle telemetry
 - Efficient queries on time ranges

-**Timestream (Amazon Timestream)**
-- AWS managed time-series database
-- Serverless, auto-scaling
-- Used for high-frequency telemetry

 ---